 In 2009 the University of Michigan implemented the Rachael Townsend Best Community Service (BCS) Award to create excitement and award excellence in community service amongst our student-athletes.
 Teams are awarded points based on the number of service hours they participate in.
 The competition runs from September through March and hours are tallied several times throughout the term.
 Computing points for serving the campus and local community has given our student-athletes a sense of pride about taking care of Ann Arbor and contributes to making their presence more felt in the area.

-Congratulations to Alex Spaulding (rowing), our 2014-15 Rachael Townsend Award winner!
+Congratulations to Shannon Scavelli (field hockey), our 2015-16 Rachael Townsend Award winner!

 2013-14 Rachael Townsend BCS Award Winners

 • Men -- Joe Reynolds (football), Jordan Morgan (men's basketball), Chris Heald (wrestling) and Jeff Chu (men's lacrosse)

 • Women -- Mackenzie Ellis (field hockey), Gabrielle Gaeta (dance) and Andrea Johnson (rowing)